A1B2C3D4E5F6G7H8I9J0164-hack/capstone_backend/AI_SETUP.md

 ## Features

-- **Smart Summarization**: Uses GPT-3.5-turbo to understand context and generate meaningful summaries
+- **Smart Summarization**: Uses Gemini Pro to understand context and generate meaningful summaries
 - **Structured Output**: AI formats summaries with clear sections and bullet points
 - **Key Takeaways**: Extracts important insights from notes
 - **Error Handling**: Graceful fallback if API key is not configured

 ## Cost Considerations

-- GPT-3.5-turbo is cost-effective (~$0.0015 per 1K tokens)
+- Gemini Pro is free for most use cases (generous free tier)
-- Each summary uses approximately 500 tokens
+- Each summary uses approximately 500-1000 tokens
 - Consider implementing rate limiting for production use
+- Check [Google AI Studio pricing](https://ai.google.dev/pricing) for current rates

 ## Troubleshooting

 ### "AI service is not configured"
-- Make sure `OPENAI_API_KEY` is set in your environment variables
+- Make sure `GEMINI_API_KEY` is set in your environment variables
 - Restart your server after adding the environment variable

 ### "Invalid API key"
 - Verify your API key is correct
-- Check if your OpenAI account has credits/billing set up
+- Check if your Google account has API access enabled
+- Make sure you're using the correct API key from Google AI Studio

 ### Rate Limit Errors
-- OpenAI has rate limits based on your plan
+- Gemini has rate limits based on your usage
+- Free tier has generous limits but may throttle at high usage
 - Consider implementing request queuing or caching

 ## Security Notes